-Protocols→ W 2 ID O AVD I TD Q AVD II

-↓ Calculations Wang's ID-2-AKP I ID-2-AKP II
+Calculations Protocols Wang's ID-2-AKP I ID-2-AKP II

 Pairing 1 1 1

-EC Scalar Multiplication 2 2(1) 2(1)
+EC Scalar Multiplication 3 2(1) 2(1)

 EC Addition 1 1(1) 1(1)

 Finite field Multiplication 1 2 1

-Finite field Power-Multiplication 1 2
+Finite field Power-Multiplication 2 2

 Finite field Addition 1 1

-$\overline{X}$ 2
+\overline{X} 2

-Hash 4(2) 1(1) 1(1)
+Hash 2

-Figure 9: Comparison of New ID-2-AKPs with Wang's in Computational Cost
+Figure 10: Comparison of New ID-2-AKPs with Wang's in Computational Cost

-As is known to all, the arithmetics in EC spend much more time than in finite field(see,[21,22]) .Hash is very time-consuming and modular arithmetic spends less time than Hash's arithmetic in evidence.
-The calculation of finite field Power-Multiplication maybe consumes much less time than the modular arithmetic $\overline{X}$ .
-But it bears on the conditions much more.
-So with the help of pre-calculations (figures in brackets) our modified protocols needs less time in the calculations .
+As is known to all, the arithmetics in EC spend much more time than in finite field(see,[21,22]) .Modular arithmetic spends less time than Hash's arithmetic in evidence.
+With the help of pre-calculations (figures in brackets) our modified protocols needs less time in the calculations.
+So if we select a good arithmetic for finite field power-multiplication, the two new ID-2-AKPs are more efficient.
+Between the two new ID-2-AKPs, the ID-2-AKP II is superior to the ID-2-AKP I because it is only once finite-field-addition more than the latter but decreases the modular arithmetic \overline{X} and once finite-field-multiplication.
 In protocol I it is important to choose some modular arithmetic.
-In protocol II we only need get a good arithmetic for finite field power and prevent the particular values in the key agreement by checking them.
-The selection of $G_2$ is also very important in protocol II from our analysis above.
+In protocol II we only need get good arithmetic for finite field and prevent the particular value in the key agreement by checking them.
+The selection of G_2 is also very important in protocol II from our analysis above.

-7. Conclusion
+8. Conclusion

-We have proposed two new ID-2-AKPs that are more security and more efficient than existing protocols and it seems the ID-2-AKP II is more efficient between them.
+We have proposed a new 2-AKP and two new ID-2-AKPs that are more security and more efficient than existing protocols.
+Furthermore, ID-2-AKP II is more efficient than ID-2-AKP I. We have used the operation of finite field addition in both 2-AKP and ID-2-AKP II, so we should make a farther consideration whether the distribution of the shared keys in the two protocols is uniformity or has any deficiency.
 Indeed, we have not proved our protocols to be secure.
 But several of these protocols were proved to be secure in the Bellare-Rogaway model for key agreement protocols and the proofs were found flawed later.
 For example, Chen and Kudla [14] proved that their protocol is secure in the Bellare-Rogaway model.
 However, Cheng et al. [22] pointed out that the proof in [14] is flawed.
 Similarly McCullagh, Barreto and Xie's proofs in their protocols [5,6] are subsequently found invalid by Cheng et al. in [24].
 The practical model of provable security is still expectant.